Parthyapps/JAVA_Most_Important_Question_Answers/README.md

     }
 }
 ```

-# Thread

-A Thread is a lightweight sub-process, a unit of execution within a process.
-Java provides support for multithreading to allow concurrent execution of two or more threads.

-# Thread Pool

-A Thread Pool is a collection of pre-instantiated reusable threads managed by a framework.
-Instead of creating new threads for every task, the thread pool reuses threads to optimize resource usage and improve performance.

 # String Pool

 The String Pool, also known as the String Intern Pool, is a memory optimization technique in Java.
 It stores a single copy of each unique string literal in a special memory area within the Heap.